ThreeDotsLabs/watermill/docs/content/docs/messages-router.md

 {{% load-snippet-partial file="content/src-link/message/router.go" first_line_contains="// Running" last_line_contains="func (r *Router) Running()" padding_after="0" %}}
 {{% /render-md %}}

-### Execution model
+### Execution models

 *Subscribers* can consume either one message at a time or multiple messages in parallel.

-Single stream of messages is the simplest approach and it means that until a `msg.Ack()` is called, the subscriber will not receive any more messages.
+* **Single stream of messages** is the simplest approach and it means that until a `msg.Ack()` is called, the subscriber will not receive any new messages.

-However, there are *Subscribers* that support multiple message streams.
-By subscribing to multiple topic partitions, multiple messages can be consumed in parallel, even previous messages that were not acked (for example, kafka subscriber works like this).
-Router handles this by executing multiple `HandlerFunc`s in parallel.
+* **Multiple message streams** are supported only by some subscribers.
+By subscribing to multiple topic partitions at once, several messages can be consumed in parallel, even previous messages that were not acked (for example, the Kafka subscriber works like this).
+Router handles this model by running concurrent `HandlerFunc`s, one for each partition.

+See the chosen Pub/Sub documentation for supported execution models.

 ### Middleware